EVENTS

 FREE MONTHLY PUBLIC PROGRAM!

-Rainwater Observatory in French Camp Mississippi will be offering a free 4-County Electric Foundation “Exploring the Heavens” public program series!
-This month’s presentation is a new program called, "COMETS: Icy Visitors from Space!”, presented on Friday, February 14, 2025, starting at 7:00 p.m. by Edwin Faughn, director of Rainwater Observatory.
+Rainwater Observatory in French Camp Mississippi will be offering a free 4-County Electric Foundation “Exploring the Heavens” public program!
+This month’s presentation is called, "Winter into Spring!”, and will be presented on Friday, March 14, 2025, starting at 7:00 p.m. by David Teske.

 After the presentation, weather permitting, a telescope observing session will be held using some of Rainwater’s collection of powerful telescopes including the largest in Mississippi.
 Rainwater Observatory and Planetarium is located one mile east of the Natchez Trace Parkway off MS Highway 413 near the village of French Camp in Mississippi.
 Come early and enjoy dinner at the Council House, another support ministry of French Camp Academy.